samuelserapiao/apiSendEmail/README.md

 # apiSendEmail
-Creating an email sending REST API using SOLID concepts
+Creating an email sending REST API using SOLID concepts and swagger documentation